junh1024/junh1024-Documents/Music/How to make good mixes.md

 Software
 ---
 Beginners can give the [Mixmeister](https://www.mixmeister.com/) series a try, it does one job, but it has helpful BPM features.
-Destructive editors (like Audacity) are NOT recommended because they won't have subtle features helpful for music (e.g, cutting on beats & bars).
-Otherwise, use a proper DAW like [REAPER](http://www.reaper.fm) .
-My [REAPER Quickstart guide](https://i.imgur.com/HA1Oo7D.png) .
-It's a bit different but I like it.
 For live performance, many DJ apps are available.
 [Mixxx](https://www.mixxx.org/) has gotten a lot better over the last 10 years.
-I use Traktor Pro 2 (out of habit from 12 years ago), but only for BPM analysis & library features, so I don't have any strong reccomendations.
+I use Traktor Pro 2 (out of habit from 12 years ago), but only for BPM analysis & library features, so I don't have any strong recommendations.
+[REAPER](http://www.reaper.fm) (shareware) is suggested as you can mix & match files with different codecs, sample rates, channels, and [many ways to change pitch](https://i.imgur.com/FtJAE26.png) & tempo freely with the HQ Elastique algorithm.
+My [REAPER Quickstart guide](https://i.imgur.com/HA1Oo7D.png) .
+Destructive editors (like Audacity) are NOT recommended cuz they won't have features to expedite music editing (like, cutting on beats & bars).
+Video editors & (like Vegas) are NOT recommended cuz you'll be distracted making the video good, instead of the audio.

 Planning
 ---